nbaciyarkin/DesignPatternsInJava/README.md

 # DesingPatternsInJava
-The project consists of the packages of patterns.
+The project consists of Design Patterns.
 To get meaningful outputs, you should run concrete Test classes separately.